openhab/openhab-docs/addons/transformations.md

 :::

-::: tab Nashorn JS
+::: tab JS

-The script-prefix is `js`.
+The script-prefix is `js` when using the modern JS Scripting add-on and `nashornjs` when using the legacy JS Scripting add-on.
+Note the overall syntax is the same.

 ```javascript
 (function(data) {